Montessori Homeschool Routine

 Counting Coconuts Schedule

 Grace and Green Pastures Schedule

 Where to Find Lessons:

-Montessori Primary Guide- Step by step lessons often accompanied by a video.
+Montessori Primary Guide- Step-by-step lessons are often accompanied by a video.

 All this planning and scheduling can be done on a budget.
 Here's a list of sites that offer free printables and downloads.

-Researching and preparing is important, but remember your children are only young once so don't push to soon.
+Researching and preparing are important, but remember your children are only young once so don't push too soon.
 Splash in rain puddles, curl up with popcorn and a movie, stay up past bedtime to read a good book.
 Let them the little!
 There is time for "school" for the rest of their lives.